-Mahrez reveals secret behind his no. 26 shirt at Manchester City and Leicester City | Goal.com
+Mahrez reveals secret behind his No. 26 shirt at Manchester City and Leicester City | Goal.com

 Mahrez reveals secret behind his no. 26 shirt at Manchester City and Leicester City

-Riyad Mahrez said shared the story behind his decision to go for the no. 26 shirt at both Manchester City and Leicester City.
+Riyad Mahrez has shared the story behind his decision to go for the No. 26 shirt at both Manchester City and Leicester City.

-In January 2014, Mahrez moved from France to the Championship to boost the Foxes' promotion to the Premier League but he had just two numbers available – 28 and 26 and he eventually chose the latter.
+In January 2014, Mahrez moved from France to the Championship to boost the Foxes' promotion push to the Premier League but he had just two numbers available – 28 and 26, and he eventually chose the latter.

-The 30-year-old decided to stick to the number following his switch to Manchester City four years later because of the success he enjoyed with Leicester City which include their first-ever Premier League triumph in the 2015-16 season.
+The 30-year-old decided to stick to the number following his switch to Manchester City four years later because of the success he enjoyed with Leicester City which included their first ever Premier League triumph in the 2015-16 season.

-“The story behind the 26.
-When I arrived at Leicester, there was only two numbers left, 28 and 26," Mahrez told City TV.

-"When I arrived here, I could've taken 11 but I prefer to stick with number 26."
+"When I arrived here, I could've taken 11 but I preferred to stick with number 26."

 When asked about his best moment this season, the 2016 African Footballer of the Year – who has contributed nine goals and four assists in the Premier League this season – said: "I don't have one moment specially, but I will just say like so far we've been very good and that's just everything about this side.”